arsylum/TaskAuctionApp/README.md

 ### How does it work?
 **In a Nutshell:** You earn points by doing tasks.
 These points are a metric for your contribution to the community.
 Tasks get distributed in an inverse auction - who offers to do it for the least amount of points, wins the tasks and has the remaining week to complete it.
 Then the cycle repeats.

+The accumulated points can be political power, just a score, or whatever you want.

 *More in depth information will be available very soon!*

 ----------

 ### Deploying / Developing
 > **Prototype!**
 > This software is mostly a hacked together proof of concept.
 There has been no quality standards, no tests, no security, no documentation, no coherent plan or architecture.
-It is released to be available while a proper rebuild is underway ;-)
+Yet it has already proven useful and is released here for whoever finds it interesting.
+Once the system itself evolves, a more efficient, secure, robust and maintainable rebuild is in order ;-)

 #### Admin / User Guide
 *TODO*